How to install Rosetta

 You'll be asked to install Rosetta the first time you open an app that needs Rosetta.
 Click Install, then enter your username and password to allow the installation process to proceed.

-If Rosetta has already been installed, you will not be asked to install it again.
+If Rosetta has already been installed, you won't be asked to install it again.

 How to use Rosetta

 Rosetta is not an app that you open or interact with.
-Rosetta works automatically in the background whenever you use an app that was built specifically for Mac computers with an Intel processor.
+Rosetta works automatically in the background whenever you use an app that was built specifically for Mac computers that have an Intel processor.
 It translates the app for use with Apple silicon.